Note: This video was made using an older version of the software.

 -

 Save books to Read Later: Verbum mobile lets you mark books you’d like to read later.
-Tap the more options icon
+Find any non-reference book in your Library or open a non-reference book in a new tab.
+Then, tap the more actions icon

 -

-Create a reading plan: Tap the more options icon
+Create a reading plan: Tap the more actions icon

-for any non-reference work in your Library and choose Start a reading plan.
+for any book in your Library and choose Start a reading plan.
 Verbum breaks your book into manageable reading sessions, so you can focus on reading.
 Tap Start to begin!
 If available, you can even listen to the audio Bible.

-- Set up notifications: In the Settings menu you can set up a reading reminder to be notified to read each day.
+- Set up notifications: In the Settings menu under Reading Reminder, you can set up a reading reminder to be notified to read each day.
 Tapping the notification opens the app.

 Note: Learn more about reading plans in the Verbum mobile app.